jbdyn/elva/docs/developer-guide.md

 ## Project Setup

-You need to at least have [`git`](https://git-scm.com/) and [`pdm`](https://pdm-project.org/latest/) installed on your system to get started.

-Either fork the project on GitHub if you want to contribute and clone this fork locally with
+With [`git`](https://git-scm.com/) fork the project on GitHub if you want to contribute and clone this fork locally with

 ```sh
 git clone <url-of-your-forked-elva-project>